aadilmallick/my-notes-docusaurus/docs/devops/08-kubernetes.md

 - **unknown**
 - **CrashLoopBackOff**: started, crashed, again and again.

+#### Declarative POD YAML

 A pod resource is declared in yaml through the `Pod` kind of resource.

+##### **specifying container behavior**

 The main key to specify when creating a pod resource is the `containers` key, where you specify all the containers that will run in a pod.
 Here are the options in each container:

 - `image`: the image to build the container from.
 By default, it pulls from dockerhub or any other external registry, but if you want to build a container from your local image, you need to also include the `imagePullPolicy: never` key.
 - `imagePullPolicy`: describes the pulling behavior of images.
 You can supply these values: